captjay98/AirBnB_clone/README.md

 # File Execution

-All files are executed using this command: python3 -m unittest discover tests
+All files are executed using this command: python3 -m unittest discover tests.

 # File extension